RachaelMahon/sentencing_capstone/capstone_report_template.md

 ### Implementation

+I reused some code provided during the Boston Housing project earlier on in the Nanodegree.
+This was for the purpose of visualising the selection of the optimal hyperparameter.
+This was very helpful.

+Discussion of bias variance trade off

 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_